Rhetos/ActiveDirectorySync/Readme.md

 # ActiveDirectorySync

-ActiveDirectorySync is a package (a plugin module) for [Rhetos development platform](https://github.com/Rhetos/Rhetos).
+ActiveDirectorySync is a plugin package for [Rhetos development platform](https://github.com/Rhetos/Rhetos).
 It synchronizes the Rhetos principals and roles with Active Directory by automatically adding or removing principal-role and role-role membership relations.

-## Installation

-* *CommonConcepts* packages must be deployed along with this package.

 ## Configuring Rhetos users and user groups